RHOADs

 Hannah Shireman, MA (RHOADs Senior Research Analyst)

-Artria Johnson (RHOADs Research Coordinator & ExPAND Mifepristone Program Coordinator)
+Artria Irving (RHOADs Research Coordinator & ExPAND Mifepristone Program Coordinator)

 Valeria is a RHOADs Research Assistant.
 She assists with all aspects of study activities including regulatory compliance, data collection and analyses, manuscript preparation, and programmatic support.
 Valeria has a B.S. in Psychology and her past research involved topics such as optimism-pessimism, coping, sex, sexuality, and relationships.
 She hopes to continue studying societal inequities and has a special interest in developing her skills in data science.
 Valeria is also a Research Assistant for the Department of Family Medicine, The University of Chicago.